leangen/graphql-spqr-spring-boot-starter/README.md

 To leverage the underlying SPQR features `graphiql-spring-boot-starter` uses `@WithResolverBuilder` annotation on the operation source bean.

-This annotation can also be used in combination with both `@Context` or `@Bean` annotations as used normally in spring framework.
+This annotation can also be used in combination with both `@Component` or `@Bean` annotations as used normally in spring framework.

 As an example we can expose a `getGreetingFromAnnotatedSource_wiredAsComponent` query by using: